xaizone/xaizone.eu/content/contact.md

 ---
 title: "Contact"
 layout: page
+description: "Ways to get in contact with me."
 ---

 I'm a total zoomer so the platforms listed below are probably the fastest way to get a hold of me.